pythonanywhere/help_pages/articles/ChangingSystemImage.md

 You can change your account's system image from the "Account" page.
 This will leave all of your files and data as they are, but will change the operating system files to provide different versions of Python and different pre-installed Python modules.
-This means that you can use the latest and greatest versions of Python :-)
+This means that you can use the latest and greatest stuff :-)

 However, **you may need to change your code to make it work with the new system image**.